How to Ripen an Avocado Quicker Than Mother Nature Can

 3. The Baking Method

-Long story short: If you want fresh guacamole today, the simplest solution is to buy ripe avocados.
+Long story short: It’s possible to help Mother Nature speed up the process, but if you want fresh guacamole today, go buy ripe avocados.